Diagnostic Ultrasounds in Grand Rapids, MI

 Our office will give you a complete list of instructions prior to your pelvic ultrasound.
 These instructions will vary from one type of pelvic ultrasound to another, but are all quite simple and easy to follow.
 If you have any questions about how to prepare for your examination, please contact Grand Rapids OB/GYN as soon as possible to have a specialist address your concerns.

 Will It Be Painful?

 Due to the more invasive nature of transvaginal and transrectal ultrasounds, these imaging tests may be mildly uncomfortable, but should certainly never be painful.
 The transabdominal ultrasound does not require the insertion of any sort of probe.
 Instead, this type of pelvic ultrasound is performed using a device that gently glides across the stomach, which means it is a completely painless procedure.

-If you still have questions about pelvic ultrasounds and what these unique imaging tests entail, please call our specialists today at (616) 247-1700 for more details.
+If you still have questions about pelvic ultrasounds and what these unique imaging tests entail, contact Grand Rapids OB/GYN to speak with board-certified gynecologist Dr. Stephen Dalm.
+Please call (616) 247-1700 to schedule your diagnostic ultrasound today.